gramineproject/graphene/Documentation/tutorials/pytorch/index.rst

 Intel SGX provides a way for the SGX enclave to attest itself to the remote user.
-This way the user gains trust in the SGX enclave running in an untrusted environment, ship the application code and data, and be sure that the *correct* application was executed inside a *genuine* SGX enclave.
+This way the user gains trust in the SGX enclave running in an untrusted environment, ships the application code and data, and is sure that the *correct* application was executed inside a *genuine* SGX enclave.
 This process of gaining trust in a remote SGX machine is called Remote Attestation (RA).